 Why are these Reformers not Socialists?
-Why do they hesitate to join the only party of social reform which has definite principles of action, and a clear vision of the course of economic evolution?
-Have they not paved the way by their progressive restrictions of the despotism of the private employer?
+Why do they hesitate to join the only thoroughgoing party of social reform?
+Have they not paved the way by their progressive restrictions of the depotism of the private employer?
 And are they not constantly extending the sphere of social industry in the post office, the telegraphs, tramways, docks, harbors, markets, schools, the supply of gas and water, and many other public undertakings?
-Are they not steadily increasing the local taxation of realized property, and recovering rent for public use, by the rates on rent for education, parks, free libraries, public baths, and other social conveniences?
+Are they not steadily increasing the local taxation of realised property, and recovering rent for public use, by the rates on rent for education, for parks, free libraries, public baths, and other social conveniences?